-When a final grade of less than C (77%-DSc) or AB (90%-Fellowship) is earned, the course facilitator is to notify both the student and DSc Program Director in writing (an email is acceptable) within one week of assigning the grade.
-The student will then receive a letter from the DSc Program Director informing them of the Repeat and Progression Policy, and an SPN will be issued.
+When a final grade of less than B is earned, the course facilitator is to notify both the student and Graduate Nursing Program Director in writing (an email is acceptable) within one week of assigning the grade.
+The student will then receive a letter from the Graduate Nursing Program Director informing them of the Repeat and Progression Policy.